Last updated: October 30, 2024

-AncestryDNA Genetic Communities are growing again!
-Read about why we’re ESPECIALLY excited to see these new communities for the Mediterranean, the Balkans, Western Asia and Eastern Africa.
+AncestryDNA ancestral journeys are growing again!
+Read about why we’re ESPECIALLY excited to see these new journeys for the Mediterranean, the Balkans, Western Asia and Eastern Africa.

-AncestryDNA has released new Genetic Communities!
+AncestryDNA has released new ancestral journeys!
 These ones are especially key for crucial crossroads in world migration history.

-AncestryDNA’s Genetic Communities are groups of AncestryDNA testers who likely descend from a group of people who lived in the same place and/or traveled along specific migration paths together.
-Identifying your genetic affiliation with a Community gives you clues about your ancestors’ stories (and sometimes helps you trace them).
+AncestryDNA’s ancestral journeys are groups of AncestryDNA testers who likely descend from a group of people who lived in the same place and/or traveled along specific migration paths together.
+Identifying your genetic affiliation with a journey gives you clues about your ancestors’ stories (and sometimes helps you trace them).

-It’s been fascinating to watch the growth of AncestryDNA’s Genetic Communities since they first debuted in 2019.
-The newest additions, announced on May 26, 2021, feature new and expanded Communities in the Mediterranean, Western Asia, the Balkans, and Africa.
+It’s been fascinating to watch the growth of AncestryDNA’s ancestral journeys since they first debuted in 2019 (initially called genetic communities).
+The newest additions, announced on May 26, 2021, feature new and expanded ancestral journeys in the Mediterranean, Western Asia, the Balkans, and Africa.

-Our resident ethnicity guru, Jayne Ekins, got excited when she saw the new Communities described below.
+Our resident ethnicity guru, Jayne Ekins, got excited when she saw the new journeys described below.
 Why?
 It’s the idea of “‘where occidental meets oriental,’” she says.

 “Places like Western Asia and The Balkans are more of a historical crossroads,” Jayne continues.
 “Genetic techniques hadn’t been developed yet to sort out signal that was more nuanced in these ‘middle places.”

-“Ancestry is doing just that with the new Genetic Community offerings.
-And that’s an exciting landmark that holds promise not just for people that have ancestry in one of these newly represented communities, but for everyone.
+“Ancestry is doing just that with the new [ancestral journey] offerings.
+And that’s an exciting landmark that holds promise not just for people that have ancestry in one of these newly represented [journeys], but for everyone.
 The technology is here that can resolve detailed genetic community relationships for people all over the world.”

-Previously, no Genetic Community had been defined specific to Eastern Africa.
-The new East Africa Genetic Community encompasses a broad area covering many modern-day nations from the mouth of the Red Sea south along the Indian Ocean and inland.
+Previously, no ancestral journey had been defined specific to Eastern Africa.
+The new East Africa ancestral journey encompasses a broad area covering many modern-day nations from the mouth of the Red Sea south along the Indian Ocean and inland.

 - Sephardic Jews